erinabila/erinabila/README.md

 - ⚡ Fun fact: ...
 -->
 🔭 Currently a Software Engineer II at Intuit
-⚡ Computer Science student at York University, Graduated Fall 2022
+⚡ Computer Science student graduated from York University
 🤔 My experience involves Front-end, Back-end, and Data Engineering
 📫 How to reach me at erin.abila99@gmail.com